jessecureton/python_bazel_template/README.md

 An opinionated template repo for multi-lingual projects using Bazel, built around the principle that wherever possible projects should be hermetic and reproducible.
 It includes:

-- Automated linting for Bazel, Python, Golang, and Markdown sources with Buildifier, Flake8, Black, and Isort, Prettier, and `go fmt`.
+- Automated linting for Bazel, Python, and Golang sources with Buildifier, Flake8, Black, Isort, and `go fmt`.
 - Python test helpers to simplify unit test targets
 - Hermetic Python & Golang toolchains
 - Hermetic pip dependencies sourced from requirements.txt